Camping in Antarctica

 Which voyages offer camping?

 Due to time and weather constraints, we are able to offer camping on our Celebrating Antarctica, Holidays in Antarctica, and Crossing the Circle itineraries.
-Camping is NOT available on Falklands, S Georgia voyages, or on voyages that depart later than February 25th.
+Camping is NOT available on Falklands & South Georgia voyages, or on voyages that depart later in February.

 What kind of terrain do we camp on?